 Given all the advances in brain mapping, it’s only normal for us to think that we know everything there is to know about the basic anatomy and functioning of the brain.

-That’s preciselywhat makes this brain discovery a remarkable one.
+That’s precisely what makes this brain discovery a remarkable one.
 Quite the opposite of what is taught in medical schools, the brain too is surrounded by the lymphatic system.
 A 3D video shows scans of a 47 years old woman’s brain, where lymphatic vessels are shown in green.
-Just like the neck, limbs and other parts of our body, our brain also possesses a network of lymphatic vessels.
+Like the neck, limbs, and other parts of our body, our brain also possesses a network of lymphatic vessels.

-This discovery was made by the researchers from the NIH’s National Institute of Neurological Disorders and Stroke (NINDS), the National Cancer Institute (NCI) and, the University of Virginia, Charlottesville in October of last year.
+In October last year, the researchers made this discovery from the NIH’s National Institute of Neurological Disorders and Stroke (NINDS), the National Cancer Institute (NCI), and the University of Virginia, Charlottesville.
 The research was funded by:

 - NIH’s NINDS

 We will begin by giving you a clear idea about what a lymphatic system is?
 Then we shall proceed towards what caused the brain lymphatic system discovery?
 You must be also be wondering what kept us from these facts?
 And what even is discovery without some implications, right?
 So, we’ll be discussing some of the major suggestions made by this breakthrough of brain lymphatic system discovery and how this can benefit us.

 The lymphatic system forms a part of the vascular system.
 It is made up of a vast network of lymph vessels.
 It plays a crucial in the body’s immune.
 They carry a clear fluid called lymph in them.
 Dead cells from most of the organs in our body leave through the lymphatic system.

 The lymphatic system carries lymph to the 600 to 700 lymph nodes throughout our body and organs to fight infections.
 Thus, it functions as a highway to circulate immune cells and deliver wastes to the bloodstream.